chaojiang06/CoreNLP_sentence_splitter/README.md

 ## Before starting
 Please download [CoreNLP](http://nlp.stanford.edu/software/stanford-corenlp-latest.zip) and unzip everything to <code>stanford-corenlp-4.2.0</code> folder.
 If you want to work in Arabic, please download the [Arabic](http://nlp.stanford.edu/software/stanford-corenlp-4.2.0-models-arabic.jar) package and put it into <code>stanford-corenlp-4.2.0</code> folder.
+The latest version for CoreNLP package and Arabic package can be found at their offical [website](https://stanfordnlp.github.io/CoreNLP/index.html).

 ## Usage
 <code>python sentence_splitter_wrapper_for_CoreNLP_En.py</code>